DonKult/ToggleProxy2/README.md

 # ToggleProxy2

-Firefox extension for toggling between two proxy setupsat the click of a button.
+Firefox webextension for toggling between two proxy setups at the click of a button.
-This is an addon-sdk based reimplementation of [Toggle Proxy](http://www.quirkyquipu.co.uk/firefox/) using the same config.
+It can be considered a successor of [Toggle Proxy](http://www.quirkyquipu.co.uk/firefox/), but given the architecture and everything configs and co can't be taken over, so its just as well entirely new and unrelated, take your pick…

 ## Features

 * same look, feel and config as the original [Toggle Proxy](http://www.quirkyquipu.co.uk/firefox/)
-* an addon-sdk – not XUL – extension aka norestart, multiprocess compatible, …
+* Toggle between two proxy settings via a button click

 ## (Better?)
 Alternatives

-Beside the original there is a plentory of other options.
+Beside the original (which doesn't work in newer Firefox releases anymore) there are plentory of other options.

 ## So, why another one?